Idnan/bash-guide/README.md

 echo $str   # hello world
 ```
 ## 2.2.
 Array
 Like other languages bash has also arrays.
-An array is variable containing multiple values.
+An array is a variable containing multiple values.
 There's no maximum limit on the size of array.
-Array in bash are zero based.
+Arrays in bash are zero based.
 The first element is indexed with element 0.
-There are several ways for creating arrays in bash.
-Which are given below.
+There are several ways for creating arrays in bash which are given below.

 Examples:
 ```bash